Magnesium chloride Side Effects

 For the Consumer

-Applies to magnesium chloride: sustained-release tablets
+Applies to magnesium chloride: oral tablet extended release

 For Healthcare Professionals

 Applies to magnesium chloride: compounding powder, injectable solution, oral tablet extended release

 Other side effects have resulted from toxicity (hypermagnesemia).
 Mild hypermagnesemia is generally well-tolerated.
 Moderate or severe hypermagnesemia primarily affects the nervous and cardiovascular systems.
 The effects of hypermagnesemia may be worsened by the presence of hypocalcemia, especially in patients with uremia.[Ref]

 Gastrointestinal side effects have included diarrhea.
 Magnesium toxicity has been associated with nausea (magnesium levels of 4 to 5 mEq/L) and rare cases of paralytic ileus (magnesium levels greater than 5 mEq/L).[Ref]